Alice opens the door. Seeing me wild-eyed and disheveled from the shower, she steps back. “What’s wrong with you. Are you high on speed or something?”

 “You still go to confession?” a voice in the back calls out.

 “Yeah.
 I have Father Frank, a Franciscan, who believes the love between my boyfriend and me is natural.
 It makes it pure and innocent even when we tell him how we go at each other.”

 Several are shocked.
 Others start laughing.
 Father Luke looks perturbed.
 I realize he expects a lecture about Jace’s Place.

 “Enough about me.
 You guys want to hear about Teen Jesus, right?”

 I see the open-hearted glow appear above many of the attendees, as well as Father Luke.
-If this were a kids group, I’d invoke the ‘Jesus in your heart’ routine.
-With young adults I feel I should try to bamboozle them into implicitly trusting me right away.
+If this were a kids group, I would invoke the ‘Jesus in your heart’ routine.
+With young adults I feel I should not try to bamboozle them into implicitly trusting me right away.
 Jace looks disappointed.
 My heart tells him to be patient.

 “How many of you feel Jesus was in your heart after your first communion?”

 No one raises their hand, but many nod.

 “Anyone not feel that way anymore?”